Jun 29, 2023

 Error Status Codes Similar to 502 Bad Gateway

 Understanding error codes are important for website owners and developers to identify and fix the problem quickly.
-Aside from 502 Errors, there are other status error codes that your website may encounter.
+Aside from HTTP 502 Errors, there are other status error codes that your website may encounter.

 The most common ones include:

 - 403 Forbidden Error.
 Occurs when the webserver restricts visitors from accessing specific content.